-The great news for many South Africans, despite the setback, is that it is no longer required to be routed via a VPN to spoof a US IP address, and makes it easier to use on mobile networks using dynamic IPs.
+The great news for many South Africans, despite the setback, is that Netflix is no longer required to be routed via a VPN to spoof a U.S. IP address, and makes it easier to use on mobile networks using dynamic IPs.
 No doubt there’ll be tug-of-war on licensing with the likes of Naspers in the near future.

 Step 1: Line Speed

 Via their website on proposed line speeds, Netflix has suggested a minimum of 0.5MB/s to stream.
 Although this may be the case, using a line speed in this region will require some buffering beforehand and only SD quality.
-Most of us looking to sign-up for Netflix will be looking at the HD option, which has a suggested requirement of 5.0MB/s connection, and 25MB/s for UHD, if you’re one of the lucky few to own a UHD TV.
+Most of us looking to sign-up for Netflix will be looking at the HD option, which has a suggested requirement of 5.0MB/s connection and 25MB/s for UHD if you’re one of the lucky few to own a UHD TV.

 An average ping of below 20ms will be more than ideal, although anything below 50ms should suffice.
 It isn’t always necessary to use an ADSL line or any other fixed line, although those will provide the most stable speeds and latency.
 There are times when a 3G connection will do, depending on your network, coverage, and access quality.
 For a more stable connection, an LTE modem is more than ideal.

 Step 2: Viewing Equipment

 Note: For certain, older Android smartphones, the app won’t be available on the Google Play Store.
 Instead, you’ll have to download the app directly via the website.

 Step 4: Package and Payment

-In summary, the Basic package only streams on one device in Standard Definition, whereas Standard offers HD steaming on two devices simultaneously.
+In summary, the Basic package only streams on one device in Standard Definition, whereas Standard offers HD streaming on two devices simultaneously.
 The Premium package allows for UHD streaming on up to four devices at a time.
-The payments are in US Dollars at 7.99, 9.99, and 11.99, respectively.
+The payments are in U.S. Dollars at 7.99, 9.99, and 11.99, respectively.

 It is also worth noting that you’re able to cancel your package whenever you choose, with streaming turned off at the end of that month.
 There aren’t any duration or contracts to sign into in order to enjoy the service.
 Payments will be deducted on the same day of the month of your original sign-up.

-Step 5: Enjoy Netflix
+Step 5: Netflix South Africa Setup is Complete